 Fire at Ukrainian Electrical Substation Disrupts Nuclear Power Plant Supply Due to Military Activity

+Medium impact.
 MEDIUM: Admin recalibration.
 The event has a plausible London Market pathway, but the current evidence does not support HIGH: no confirmed market-moving insured loss, vessel total loss, major closure, quantified claims estimate, reinsurance trigger, or broad pricing/capacity response is evidenced.

 Geographic Zone Matches